sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 ## Moving around

 In a File Explorer you can double-click on a folder to move into it and see its contents.
-In the shell, we use the `cd` command, short for `change directories`.
+In the shell, we use the `cd` command, short for `change directory`.

 On Windows:
 ```